Applying for A Marriage License

 Certified copies of marriage records cost $15 for one copy and $10 for additional copies (of the same record) per order.
 Photo identification is required of the person requesting the vital record.
 If you do not have photo identification, please contact our office for further instructions.

-You can request a copy of your marriage certificate in person, online, or by mail.
+You can request a certified copy of your marriage certificate in person, online, or by mail.

-- Online: You may request your marriage certificate online using our vital records request portal.
+- Online: You may request your certified copy online using our vital records request portal.
 Please be aware there is an additional processing fee of 2.79% with a minimum fee of $1.50 when using debit or credit cards.
 A $1.50 fee will also be charged per request.
 Photo ID is required and can be uploaded with the application.

 - In-Person: You may submit your request in person at the City Clerk's Office Monday through Thursday from 7:00AM to 5:00PM.
 Masks are required for service.
 We have masks available if needed.